acearchive/acearchive.lgbt/content/en/docs/contributing/artifact-files.md

 ## URL slugs

 First, a note about URL slugs.
+Every artifact in the repository has a URL like `/archive/orlando-the-asexual-manifesto`.
+When you add a new artifact, you will need to choose a URL slug for it.

 A URL slug should always be snake-case, and will generally follow the format `author-short-title`.
 If the author has a first and last name (i.e. isn't a handle or username), you can just use the last name.
 If the combination of the author and the title of the work is ambiguous, (such as a forum thread where the title of the thread might just be "asexuality"), then you can provide additional context like `context-author-short-title`.
 For an AVEN forum thread by "coolasexualperson" called "romance", the URL slug might be `aven-forums-coolasexualperson-romance`.

 ## Artifact fields